RussOakham/ci-milestone-project-1/TESTING.md

 ![Mobile Responsiveness](design-resources/testing/responsive-mobile.PNG)

-I founnd only a few small issue, all on very small mobile devices, where the extra thin viewport caused issues visual issues.
+I found only a few small issues related to small mobile device viewport.

 The first issue was content overflowing the yellow content boxes, such as the opening hours table.
-To rectify this I included an additional media query to reduce padding of yellow content boxes to 20px left and right, and remove column padding in the opening hours table.
+To rectify this I included an additional small viewport media query to reduce padding of yellow content boxes to 20px left and right, and remove column padding in tables.

-The second issue was the call-to-action container on the homepage banner covered the near entirety of the banner image.
+The second issue was the call-to-action container on the homepage banner, which covered almost the entire banner image.
 To improve this i added a small screen size media query reducing margin and padding to the following css classes; 'hero-callout p','hero-header' and 'heading-divider'.
-These changes allowed more of the background image to be visible.
+These changes allowed more of the background image to be visible and improved overall aesthetic.

 ### Browser Compatability
 ![Browser Compatability](design-resources/testing/browser-compatability.PNG)

-The site works well on all browsers except for Internet Explorer, which fails to load the images as the webP image format is not supported.
+The site works well on all browsers except for Internet Explorer, which fails to load the images due to not supporting the webP image format.

 According to [caniuse](https://caniuse.com/usage-table) the current usage of Internet Explorer is just 1.1% or total browser users, therefore I am comfortable to not support IE in the site design.

-Note: Microsoft released Internet Explorer in 2013 and actively developed the browser until 2015, when Microsoft Edge was released as it's replacement.
-Since 2015, the only updates for IE have been security patches and bug fixes.
+Note: Microsoft released Internet Explorer in 2013 and ceased active development in 2015, when Microsoft Edge was released as it's replacement, as evidenced by [this article](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/the-perils-of-using-internet-explorer-as-your-default-browser/ba-p/331732) from Microsofts design team.
+Since 2015 Microsoft has been actively encouraging users to adopt Edge over Explorer, with the only remaining updates for IE, being security patches and bug fixes.

 ## Testing User Stories
 - As a business owner, I want to build awareness of the restaurant within Bristol, so as to attract new or returning customers.
-    - When the user is navigating the site, they'll see the brand logo and restuarant pictures at the top of each page.
+    - When the user is navigating the site, they'll see the brand logo and restaurant pictures at the top of each page.
     - The site also has a favicon depicting the restaurant logo, that makes the website recognisable while looking at browser tabs and bookmarks.
     - On the **About** page the user can see pictures of all key team members, including the owner.
     - On the **Menu** page the user can see pictures of all dishes server by the restaurant.
     - On the **About** page the user can read that all ingrediants are sourced locally.

  - As a business owner, I want to advertise the products we produce and culture of the business, so as to attract new or returning customers.
-    - On the **Menu** page the user can see pictures of all dishes server by the restaurant.
+    - On the **Menu** page the user can see pictures of all dishes served by the restaurant.
     - On the **About** page the user can read that all ingrediants are sourced locally.
-    - On the **About** page the user can learn of the inspiration behind the restaurants founding and menu.
+    - On the **About** page the user can learn of the inspiration behind the restaurant's founding and menu.

  - As a business owner, I want to offer the ability for customers to book a reservation online, to avoid unnecessary calls during busy hours.
     - On the **Reservation** page the user can find a booking form to complete online.